Spark4bhi/Discord-Bot-Website-/README.md

 # Discord Bot Website

 A website template for your Discord Bot!!
+Made with tailwind!!

 ## Features